Keywords: Bayesian inference, learning and reasoning, stochastic control theory, neural networks, statistical physics

 brain adapts its 'program' when needed, striking a remarkable balance between flexibility to adapt on the one hand and

-Particular examples of intelligence are pattern recognition, learning and memory, reasoning, planning and motor control.
+are pattern recognition, learning and memory, reasoning, planning and motor control.

 Due to the essential roles that noise and uncertainty play in perception and learning, a useful way to model intelligence

 is to use probability models.
 In the mid 90s, the fields of analog and digital computing as separate approaches to model

 intelligence, have begun to merge using the idea of Bayesian inference: One can generalize the logic of digital computation

 to a probabilistic calculus, embodied in a so-called graphical model.
 Similarly, one can generalize dynamical systems to

 stochastic dynamical systems that allow for a probabilistic description in terms of a Markov process.
 The Bayesian paradigm